KNBR (AM): Sports content

 KNBR has been the radio home of the San Francisco Giants since 1979 (taking over from KSFO).
 Play-by-play is done by Jon Miller and Dave Flemming.
 Miller and Flemming are frequently joined by Giants television broadcasters Mike Krukow and Duane Kuiper.
 The four announcers often share radio and TV broadcasting duties during a game.
 Marty Lurie continues to host the Giants pre-game show on weekends.

 Tim Roye was the radio play-by-play announcer for the Golden State Warriors, and was occasionally joined by Jim Barnett on non-televised games as Barnett serves as an analyst for TV broadcasts.
 On August 25, 2016, the Warriors announced they have ended their partnership with KNBR and signed with KGMZ-FM.
 The partnership with KNBR lasted 40 years, including 32 consecutive years.

 The station has long been a home for arena and indoor football.
 A vast array of announcers participated in San Jose SaberCats broadcasts, including Tim Roye, Bob Fitzgerald, Ray Woodson, Keena Turner, George Atkinson, and Troy Clardy.
 In 2020, KNBR via KTCT began to broadcast games of the Bay Area Panthers.
 Scott Reiss is the voice of the Panthers.

 In 2005, KNBR became the official radio home of the San Francisco 49ers.
 All games are also heard on sister station KSAN; some AM broadcasts may be moved to KTCT due to conflicts with Giants games.
 49ers games were broadcast by Joe Starkey and Gary Plummer for four seasons until Starkey's retirement following the 2008 season.
 In the 2009 season, former Giants baseball and world-class tennis announcer Ted Robinson took over for Starkey as the play-by-play announcer.
 Greg Papa and Tim Ryan currently call 49er games on KNBR.

-KNBR and KTCT are charter affiliates of CBS Sports Radio, a joint venture between CBS Radio and Cumulus, which started on January 2, 2013.
-NBC Sports Radio is also carried on KTCT.
+KNBR and KTCT are charter affiliates of CBS Sports Radio, (now Infinity Sports Network) a joint venture between CBS Radio and Cumulus, which started on January 2, 2013.
+ESPN Radio is also carried on KTCT.